Degree Fields

 Industry Forecast

-Employment in the computer and electronic product manufacturing industry is expected to decline over the next decade, but there should still be favorable employment opportunities in certain segments of the industry.
+Employment in the computer and electronic product manufacturing industry is expected to decline rapidly over the next decade, but there should still be favorable employment opportunities in certain segments of the industry -- especially in highly skilled positions.

-Wage and salary employment in the computer and electronic product manufacturing industry is expected to decline by 12.0 percent between 2006 and 2016, compared with a projected increase of 11 percent in all industries.
-Although the output of this industry is projected to increase more rapidly than that of any other industry, employment will decline as a result of continued rapid productivity growth--the ability of the industry to produce more and better products with fewer employees.
-Employment also will be adversely affected by continued increases in imports of electronic and computer products, including intermediate products such as components and microchips.
-Although a great deal of the design work in this industry takes place in the U.S., much of the manufacturing process has been moved overseas.
+Employment change.
+Wage and salary employment in the computer and electronic product manufacturing industry is expected to decline by 19 percent between 2008 and 2018, compared with a projected increase of 11 percent in all industries.
+Although the output of this industry is projected to increase quickly, employment will decline as a result of rapid productivity growth.
+Employment also will be adversely affected by continued increases in imports of electronic and computer products, including intermediate products such as microchips.
+Although a great deal of the design work in this industry takes place in the United States, much of the manufacturing process has been moved overseas.

-Employment in navigational, measuring, electromedical, and control instruments manufacturing is expected to decline relatively slowly at 4.5 percent due to heavy spending on military and health care electronics.
-Employment in audio and video equipment manufacturing is expected to decrease by 21.1 percent, due largely to continued import competition as well as improvements in productivity.
-Employment in communications equipment manufacturing is expected to increase by 0.4 percent despite automation and consolidation among firms in the industry.
-Employment in the manufacturing and reproduction of magnetic and optical media is expected to decrease by 3.7 percent, because of higher productivity and more efficient production processes.
+Employment in navigational, measuring, electromedical, and control instruments manufacturing is expected to decline by 2 percent.
+The smaller declines in this segment are due mainly to heavy spending on military and healthcare electronics.
+Sales of consumer navigational devices also will help mitigate job losses in this segment.
+Employment in audio and video equipment manufacturing is expected to decrease by 46 percent, reflecting continued import competition as well as improvements in productivity.
+Employment in communications equipment manufacturing is expected to decline by 7 percent due to automation and consolidation among firms in the industry.
+Employment in the manufacturing and reproduction of magnetic and optical media is expected to decrease by 26 percent because of higher productivity and more efficient production processes.

-There should be a smaller decrease in employment among professional and related occupations than among most other occupations in the computer and electronic product manufacturing industry.
+There should be a smaller decrease in employment among professional and related occupations than among production occupations in the computer and electronic product manufacturing industry.
 Despite large numbers of engineering graduates in many foreign countries, many American manufacturers prefer U.S.-based engineering teams because they are believed to have a better knowledge of the domestic market.
-However, the use of the Internet and other new forms of communication makes it possible for engineers to collaborate over great distances.
-At the same time, wages have been increasing rapidly among qualified engineers in developing countries.
-While offshore outsourcing of engineers will probably continue, there should be little danger to American workers, who report very low unemployment.
+However, the use of the Internet and other new forms of communication makes it possible for engineers to collaborate over great distances, and foreign markets for these goods are growing.
+Many U.S.-based companies that formerly performed their R&D work domestically are now opening development centers overseas to take advantage of the close proximity to foreign markets.

-The computer and electronic product manufacturing industry is characterized by rapid technological advances and has grown faster than most other industries over the past several decades, although rising costs, imports, and the rapid pace of innovation continue to pose challenges.
+The computer and electronic product manufacturing industry is characterized by rapid technological advances and has grown faster than most other industries over the past several decades, although rising costs, reduced domestic market share, and the rapid pace of innovation continue to pose challenges.
 Certain segments of the industry and individual companies often experience problems.
-For example, the industry occasionally undergoes severe downturns, and individual companies--even those in segments of the industry doing well--can run into trouble because they have not kept up with the latest technological developments or because they have erred in deciding which products to manufacture.
-Such uncertainties can be expected to continue.
+For example, the industry occasionally undergoes severe downturns, and individual companies—even those in segments of the industry doing well—can run into trouble because they have not kept up with the latest technological developments or because they have erred in deciding which products to manufacture.
 In addition, the intensity of foreign competition and the future role of imports remain difficult to project.
-Import competition has wiped out major parts of the domestic consumer electronics industry, and future effects of such competition depend on trade policies and market forces.
+The United States continues to have a comparative advantage in many industry segments—more products are exported than imported—but other technologically advanced countries are beginning to erode this advantage.
+Global competition has wiped out major parts of the domestic consumer electronics industry, and future effects of such competition depend on trade policies and market forces.
 The industry is likely to continue to encounter strong competition from imported electronic goods and components from countries throughout Asia and Europe.

-Because defense expenditures are expected to increase, sales of military electronics, an important segment of the industry, will likely pick up.
-Furthermore, firms producing electromedical equipment will continue to expand as new health care breakthroughs are made.
+Nonetheless, innovation will continue to drive employment growth within some industry segments.
 Smaller, more powerful computer chips are constantly being developed and incorporated into an even wider array of products, and the semiconductor content of all electronic products will continue to increase.
 New opportunities will continue to be created by the growth of digital technology, artificial intelligence, and nanotechnology, as well as the expansion of the Internet and the increasing demand for global information networking.

-Prospects are especially good for professional workers, such as engineers.
-Despite competition from abroad, U.S. companies prefer workers in research and development who have a strong understanding of the domestic marketplace.
-Although employment in the industry continues to decline, the relatively small number of engineers in the U.S. makes it very difficult for companies to find qualified workers when openings arise.
-Computer software engineers are also in high demand in this industry because many complicated hardware products will require software.
-This includes both drivers which help devices interface with computers and software that runs directly on complex devices.
+Computer software engineers are also in high demand in this industry because many complicated hardware products require software.
+This includes both drivers that help devices interface with computers, and software that runs directly on complex devices.

 Related Degree Fields